-In 2017, WA Primary Health Alliance (WAPHA) commissioned Richmond Wellbeing and their consortia partners to deliver the Integrated Systems of Care (ISC) activity in Perth South Primary Health Networks (PHN) from April 2017 to June 2018.
+In 2017, WA Primary Health Alliance (WAPHA) commissioned Richmond Wellbeing and Neami National, along with their consortia partners, to deliver the Integrated Systems of Care (ISC) activity in Perth South and Perth North Primary Health Networks (PHN).

-Richmond Wellbeing, in collaboration with consortium partners, conducted a number of community workshops across Perth South PHN to inform the development of an integrated system of care program to support people experiencing problematic mental health and alcohol and other drug (AOD) use.
+Richmond Wellbeing and Neami National conducted a number of stakeholder workshops across Perth, to inform the development of an integrated systems of care to support people experiencing problematic mental health (MH) and alcohol and other drug (AOD) use.

-AOD, mental health and other service providers in the area were also contacted by Richmond Wellbeing to gather information on issues and concerns of the organisations.
-Ideas on ways to provide better access to services for vulnerable and disadvantaged community members and better integrate AOD and mental health services were discussed in this engagement process.
+In separate workshops the issues and concerns of organisations working in the MH and AOD sectors in local areas were raised.
+Recommendations on ways to provide better access to services for vulnerable and disadvantaged community members, along with better integration of MH and AOD services, were discussed in this engagement process.